laristra/flecsi/flecsi-tutorial/03-index-spaces/README.md

 client.
 Shown here, perhaps more concretely, is that a data client is a specialization type that exposes one or more index spaces.
-In this case, the data client is a simple mesh that provides an interface to the index spaces, "cells", and "vertices".
+In this case, the data client is a simple mesh that provides an interface to the index spaces, *cells*, and *vertices*.
 As can be seen in the code example, users can iterate over these index spaces using straightforward range-based loop constructs.
 This is the preferred style for accessing entities that are defined on a FleCSI data client.